ApyNext/api/README_en.md

 Returns :
 - Status code `200 Ok`
 - Status code `403 Forbidden` with the error message when a client error occurs
 - Status code `500 Internal Server Error` when a server error occurs

+## Post management
+### Publish a new post
+Request : `POST /posts/new`

+Headers :
+- Bearer token

+Body (JSON) :
+- title => string
+- content => string

+Returns :
+- Status code 200
+- Status code `403 Forbidden` with the error message when a client error occurs
+- Status code `500 Internal Server Error` when a server error occurs